Tor v VPN

 VPN apps vs Tor browser

-Devices and applications can be set up to use Tor in a number of ways, but most users access the Tor network through the Tor browser.
+You can access Tor in a number of ways, but most users rely on the Tor browser.
 This is a Firefox-based web browser built with security and anonymity in mind.
 The Tor browser directs all web traffic through the Tor network.
 It doesn’t store your web history, doesn’t run scripts, and won’t keep cookies after you close it.
+Tor can be used in several other ways, ranging from entire operating systems like TAILS to communication apps like SecureDrop and Ricochet.

 Tor vs. VPN FAQs